Start with fit

 The application starts a first review.
 It does not clear you medically or promise that a clinic will approve a cycle.

-The highest-volume donor searches ask for a nearby option, but the safer decision path is eligibility, medical screening, legal review, compensation, and the clinic schedule.
-This hub routes those questions before the application.
+A nearby option can be convenient, but the safer decision path is eligibility, medical screening, legal review, compensation, and the clinic schedule.
+Start with those questions before the application.

 Use the local question to find the right coordinator path, not a walk-in clinic promise.
 Patriot Conceptions starts with eligibility, screening, covered expenses, and clinic routing before a donor cycle is finalized.